 - Serving as a key component in obtaining funding to pursue new initiatives.

-Whether the marketer is creating a short plan intended to cover a narrow time frame or a full-blown document laying out plans for a year or more, any plan requires undertaking significant market research to better understand the market.
-With knowledge of the market, the marketer can then begin to build the plan which will include the key components discussed in the next section.
+Whether the marketer is creating a short plan intended to cover just a few months or a full-blown document that guides it for a year or more, nearly all plans require the undertaking of significant marketing research to gain stronger insight on the market.
+With knowledge of the market, the marketer can then begin to build the plan, which will include the key components discussed in the next section.